BrindleDigital/rentfetch/readme.txt

 * Security: sanitize cached meta values before storing transients.
 * Security: correct attribute escaping in search filters (baths/pets).
 * Verification: confirmed tracked search counts increment and beds/baths filters render correctly.
+* Splitting the General settings page into subpages, as our options there have nothing to do with each other and are getting lengthy.

 = 0.32.6 =